 Whichever way you decide to play it, you are guaranteed to be simultaneously surprised by how much you unconsciously know of the world (who knew the simple sight of road lines would automatically narrow down your guesses), and how similar opposite parts of the world look (unsurprisingly, deserts look a lot alike whether in Australia or Arizona, but forests and mountains can really take you by surprise).

 There are some limitations to the game as Street View doesn’t cover large parts of Africa and Asia, meaning you might get a lot of guesses on North America or Europe.
-However, this is offset by how easy it is to access to the game whether online or through the app, and the vast number of maps to play on.
+However, this is offset by how easy it is to access the game whether online or through the app, and the vast number of maps to play on.

 GeoGuessr is a great example of how changing the use of a tool users are familiar with, like Google Street View, can make for an addictive and highly entertaining game.